-Caldecott Fostering seeks to recruit foster carers that have the energy, commitment, knowledge, skills, experience and self-reflective capacity to enable them to fulfil a challenging and important role in the lives of vulnerable children and young people.
+Caldecott Fostering seek to recruit foster carers that have the energy, commitment, knowledge, skills, experience and self-reflective capacity to enable them to fulfil a challenging and important role in the lives of vulnerable children and young people.

 Potential foster carers are asked to contact the agency as part of an initial discussion.
 Following an initial screening process, we may arrange to undertake a home visit.
 This is undertaken by a member of the social work/support team to identify the potential suitability of the applicant's personal and family circumstances and to discuss Caldecott's service and facilities.
 Should this home visit be positive, the applicants are invited to formally apply.
-Once their written application has been accepted by Caldecott Fostering, the applicants are supported to complete preparation to foster training.
+Once their written application has been accepted by Caldecott Fostering, the applicants are invited to a 3-day Skills to Foster course facilitated by our supervising social workers and approved foster carers.
+We believe this course is enhanced by interactive discussion and debate with approved Caldecott foster carers and with attendance from a member of the young person's panel.

 We welcome applications to foster from a wide range of individuals.
-Within our group of approved foster carers there is considerable diversity in age range, cultural, religious and ethnic backgrounds, sexual orientation, single foster carers, carers who can accommodate 1, 2 or 3 children, or siblings, foster carers with and without birth children and blended families, all of which have led to successful foster homes to children and young people.
+Within this group there is considerable diversity in age range, cultural, religious and ethnic backgrounds, sexual orientation, single foster carers, carers who can accommodate 1, 2 or 3 children, or siblings, foster carers with and without birth children and blended families, all of which have led to successful placements.